Orange-OpenSource/ouds-ios/OUDS/Core/Themes/Orange/Sources/_OUDSThemesOrange.docc/OUDSThemesOrange.md

 You may want to define your own theme, thus you can override the ``OrangeTheme`` with your own class or just override the wrappers.

 You will have to override the tokens wrapper you need.
 To do that, make a subclass of the wrapper you target:
-- spaces tokens are `OUDSSpaceSemanticTokensWrapper`
+- spaces tokens are `OUDSSpaceSemanticTokensProvider`
 - sizes tokens are in `OUDSSizeSemanticTokensProvider`
 - colors tokens are all defined in `OrangeThemeColorSemanticTokensWrapper`
 - borders tokens are in `OUDSBorderSemanticTokensProvider`